helidon-io/helidon/declarative/README.md

 The implementation uses constants wherever possible (header names, header values, media types etc.).

+## gRPC Declarative Server

+Defines a declarative gRPC server endpoint.
+Each method represents a gRPC method on the named service.

+### Declaration

+Declaration must be done on a service registry service.

+Annotations on type:

+- `@Grpc.GrpcService` - gRPC service name; use the fully-qualified service name when the proto declares a package
+- `@Service.Singleton` - typical service registry scope for the endpoint implementation

+The endpoint must declare one `@Grpc.Proto` method returning `Descriptors.FileDescriptor` with no parameters.

+Annotations on endpoint methods:

+- `@Grpc.Unary` - unary gRPC method
+- `@Grpc.ServerStreaming` - server-streaming gRPC method
+- `@Grpc.ClientStreaming` - client-streaming gRPC method
+- `@Grpc.Bidirectional` - bidirectional streaming gRPC method

+### Configuration

+The generated `GrpcRouteRegistration` is registered by default.
+It can be disabled with:

+- `server.features.grpc-route-registration.enabled=false`

+Security annotations require the `helidon-webserver-grpc-security` runtime module and an enabled gRPC security service:

+- `grpc.grpc-services.security.enabled=true`

+Validation annotations require the generated validation interceptor.
+To map `ValidationException` to gRPC `INVALID_ARGUMENT`, add `helidon-webserver-grpc-validation`.
+The status mapper is configured under `grpc.grpc-services.validation` and is enabled by default.

+### Implementation

+A class named `AnnotatedTypeName__GrpcRegistration` will be generated for types annotated with `@Grpc.GrpcService`.
+This class registers the generated `GrpcServiceDescriptor` using the fully-qualified gRPC service name.

 ## gRPC Declarative Client

 Defines a typed gRPC client API.
 Each method represents a gRPC method on the named service.